kbsimms/ijab2025_econ/README.md

 All scripts ensure fiscal responsibility by requiring that the total dynamic revenue impact is non-negative (≥ $0 billion).
 This prevents selecting policy packages that would increase the federal deficit.

 ### 2. National Security (NS) Mutual Exclusivity
-**NEW:** All scripts now include NS mutual exclusivity constraints to prevent selecting conflicting national security policies.
+All scripts include NS mutual exclusivity constraints to prevent selecting conflicting national security policies.

 - **How it works:** Policies are grouped by their NS prefix (e.g., NS1, NS2, NS3, etc.)
 - **Constraint:** At most one policy can be selected from each NS group